Henry Tufton, 11th Earl of Thanet: Cricket career

-Tufton was a wicketkeeper-batsman who is believed to have been right-handed and made his debut in important matches for Surrey and Sussex in a game against All-England at the original Lord's Cricket Ground in June 1793.
+Tufton was a wicketkeeper-batsman who is believed to have been right-handed and made his debut in historically important matches for Surrey and Sussex in a game against England at the original Lord's Cricket Ground in June 1793.
 Arthur Haygarth in Scores and Biographies said of Tufton that he "was a successful batsman and wicket-keeper during his short career, which terminated when he was only twenty-six years of age.
 In the match between the Marylebone Club against the Thursday and Montpelier on 13 July 1796, he stumped six and caught two".
 In all, Henry Tufton played in 77 important matches until July 1801.
 His final game was for Marylebone Cricket Club (MCC) versus Homerton Cricket Club at the original Lord's Cricket Ground.

 Haygarth adds that when Tufton "was travelling in France in 1803, he was seized on Napoleon's orders (along with the rest of the English) as a prisoner; nor did he on his return to England resume the game [of cricket].
 He was at one time member of Parliament for Rochester".